RobLoach/docker-clean/README.md

-# Docker Clear
+# Docker Clean

-Clears all local Docker containers and images.
+Cleans all local Docker containers and images.

 Having all the Docker images and containers stored on your local file system can sometimes take up a lot of file space.
 This script will clear all of Docker's cached containers and images.